expectfun/posts/tact.md

 ## Kirill Malev

+_Kirill works at First Stage Labs, a company that invests in start-ups in the TON ecosystem.
+So here's a "venture capital point of view" from him._

 ![Kirill Malev](./malev.jpg)

-I work at First Stage Labs, and we invest in start-ups in the TON ecosystem.
-And because of that, I think in terms of capable and experienced teams choosing TON as a primary blockchain for building their projects.
+I think in terms of capable and experienced teams choosing TON as a primary blockchain for building their projects.
 Suppose 100 teams try developing on TON for the first time.
 How many of them will decide to stay in the ecosystem?
 And how can we make that number higher?

 I've discussed those questions with people like Anthony Tsivarev (he is currently in charge of development relations at TON Foundation).
 And it turned out that one of the important things was a more newcomer-friendly and modern-looking programming language.
 A language that lowers the entry barrier and makes the learning curve less steep can bring more developers who are used to Swift, Rust, or JavaScript.